Gautam Adani: Career

-In 1994, the Government of Gujarat announced managerial outsourcing of the Mundra Port and in 1995, Adani got the contract.
+In 1994, the Government of Gujarat announced managerial outsourcing of the Mundra Port and in 1995, Adani obtained the contract.

 In 1995, he set up the first jetty.
 Originally operated by Mundra Port & Special Economic Zone, the operations were transferred to Adani Ports & SEZ (APSEZ).
 Today, the company is the largest private multi-port operator.
-Mundra Port is the largest private sector port in India, with the capacity of handling close to 210 million tons of cargo per annum.
+Mundra Port is the largest private sector port in India, with the capacity of handling close to 210.150 million tons of cargo per annum.

 In 1996, the power business arm of the Adani Group, Adani Power, was founded by Adani.
 Adani Power holds thermal power plants with a capacity of 4620MW, the largest private thermal power producer of the country.